Skip to main content

 Visit the Policies page, select a policy, and navigate to its rules.
 Make the desired changes and click Propose changes to submit the intent for review.

-REST API
+API

+The example below shows how to add a new rule.
 Each rule action uses a different HTTP method and endpoint:

 ActionMethodEndpoint